-- What is the subject of the reading?

-- What is the thesis?

-- List at least three main points used to support the thesis.

-- What evidence is offered in support of the major argument?

-- What is the subtext (the author's purpose)?

-- Who is the audience?

-- Is the work credible?

-- What applications can the work have (how might it be used)?

-- What are their implications/significance?
+- What is the subject of the reading? - What is the thesis? - List at least three main points used to support the thesis. - What evidence is offered in support of the major argument? - What is the subtext (the author's purpose)? - Who is the audience? - Is the work credible? - What applications can the work have (how might it be used)? - What are the implications and significance of these applications?